Gabri (footballer, born 1979)

-Gabriel Francisco García de la Torre (born 10 February 1979), known as Gabri, is a Spanish retired footballer, currently a manager.
+Gabriel Francisco García de la Torre (born 10 February 1979), known as Gabri, is a Spanish former footballer, currently manager of CE Atlètic Lleida.
 Mainly a midfielder who could play in the right or the middle, he could also appear as an attacking right-back.

-He spent seven years of his professional career with Barcelona (13 counting youth teams), winning four major titles but almost exclusively as a backup.
+He spent seven years of his professional career with Barcelona (13 counting youth teams), winning four major titles but almost exclusively as a backup, totalling 194 games and 13 goals.
 He also played four seasons with Ajax.

 Gabri represented Spain at Euro 2004.
+He later managed in the Spanish lower divisions.